| | |

 5. 2x/Year Tests?
 (Is the calendar blocked?).

-Reality Check: If you cannot produce these five numbers today—in hours, not days—you do not have a ransomware recovery plan.
+If you cannot produce these five numbers today — in hours, not days — you do not have a ransomware recovery plan.
 You have a PowerPoint.
+The RTO methodology that underpins this framework is in RTO Reality: Why Your Backups Mean Nothing Without a Recovery Drill.

 Additional Resources